 Final Thoughts about things new moms need for themselves

 Being a new mom is hard, both mentally and physically.
-Although juggling work and kids has become second nature to some of us, but that doesn’t mean it always comes easy.
+Although juggling work and kids have become second nature to some of us, that doesn’t mean it always comes easy.
 We are often so busy taking care of everyone else that we forget to take care of ourselves—and that can be detrimental to our overall well-being.
 When we neglect things like exercise and eating right, stress levels inevitably rise and illness becomes more likely.
 While you can never fully escape these responsibilities, being intentional about caring for yourself is absolutely essential to your health and happiness.
 After all, being a mom is hard work in itself!
 These seven suggestions should help you make strides toward feeling great again.

 Leave a comment below with tips on how you took care of yourself as a new mom

-Grace Aderogba is a blogger on leapwithgrace.com where she shares about healing PCOS to improve fertility, New Mom Tips and Wellness.
+Grace Aderogba is a blogger on leapwithgrace.com where she shares about healing PCOS to improve fertility, New Mom Tips, and Wellness.
 She enjoys spending her time with her new baby girl and an incredible husband.

 When I’m not busy with my Family or writing you can find me on Pinterest where I share actionable tips and advice daily.